 d) not both p not-p (sic)

-a) would be syntactically viable if "p" stood for an object, or operated as a singular term variable (standing for a Proper Name or a Definite Description).
+a) would be syntactically viable if "p" stood for an object, or operated as a singular term variable (going proxy for a Proper Name or Definite Description).
 However, in b), it isn't clear what role "not-" occupies.
 Is it an operator mapping a name onto a 'negative name' (whatever that is!), or is it an operator mapping a propositional variable onto its negation?
 If the latter is the case, then "p" can't be operating as a singular term, as it is in a).
 If the former, then it would be pertinent to ask W&G what "not-Socrates" could possibly mean -- turning b) into "Socrates is equal to not-Socrates".
-Even supposing some sense could be made out of that, what sense could be made of c) and d)?
+Even supposing some sense could be made out of that, what sense can be made of c) and d)?

-c) Socrates or equals not-Socrates (sic).
+c1) Socrates or equals not-Socrates (sic).

-d) Not both Socrates not-Socrates (sic).
+d1) Not both Socrates not-Socrates (sic).

-c) and d) are just plain gibberish.
+c1) and d1) are just plain gibberish.

 [I have covered these points in more detail below.]

-Of course, the comment these two make about the contradictions allegedly implicit in simple predicative propositions is itself based on a novel piece of grammar (also lifted from Hegel, who borrowed it from Medieval Roman Catholic Logicians).
+Of course, the comment these two make about the contradictions allegedly implicit in simple predicative propositions is itself based on a novel piece of grammar (also lifted from Hegel, who in turn borrowed it from Medieval Theologians Logicians).
 "Caesar is a man" (W1) does not say the particular is the universal, and can only be made to do so by imposing on it a grammatical theory that these two comrades failed to justify.
 [Indeed, it cannot be justified; on that see Essay Three Part One (summary here).]
-And even if W1 could be construed in this way, Woods and Grant failed to tell us why this would be a contradiction, as opposed to being a simple falsehood --, or just plain unvarnished nonsense.
+And even if W1 could be construed in this way, Woods and Grant failed to tell us why this would be a contradiction, as opposed to it being a simple falsehood --, or just plain unvarnished nonsense.

-However, in most DM-texts, the LOI is defined as "A = A", "A is equal to A" -- or even "A is A" (but on this see Essay Six) --, which is said to imply that "A cannot be other than A" (which is incorrect; again on that see Essay Six, here).
+However, in most DM-texts, the LOI is defined as "A = A", "A is equal to A" -- or even "A is A" (but on this see Essay Six) --, and said to imply that "A cannot be other than A" (which is incorrect; again on that see Essay Six, here).

 [LOI = Law Of Identity; FL = Formal Logic; AFL = Aristotelian Formal Logic; LOC = Law of Non-Contradiction; LEM = Law of Excluded Middle.]